Post-Divorce Mediation Services

 We sincerely hope that this is a service that you will never need, but should you feel that the tension is rising, please consider carefully the emotional health of yourselves, and most urgently, the children who look to you for reassurance, guidance, and hope for a joyful future.

 Contact Us To Learn More

 If you or your former spouse have experienced significant changes to your financial condition or living situation, you may benefit from post-divorce mediation services.
-At Matrimonial Mediation Center, you can speak directly with Nadia about how this approach can modify your pre-existing divorce settlement.
-Please contact our office to receive professional advice on the next steps to take.
+At Matrimonial Mediation Service of Buffalo, you can speak directly with our experienced attorney mediators about how this approach can modify your pre-existing divorce settlement.
+Please contact our office for professional advice on the next steps to take.